defenseunicorns/uds-core/docs/dev/entra-integration.md

 - Access to your Azure Entra ID Tenant, with at least [Cloud Application Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator) Privileges.
 - Existing Entra ID Groups that are designated for Administrators and Auditors of UDS Core Applications (see note below).
+- **VERY IMPORTANT** Users configured in Entra are **REQUIRED** to have an email address defined, without this Keycloak will fail to create the user.

 > UDS Core comes with two preconfigured user groups in Keycloak: `Admin` and `Auditor`.
 These groups are assigned roles to the various applications deployed by UDS Core, outlined [here](https://uds.defenseunicorns.com/reference/configuration/uds-user-groups/).
 Using [Identity Provider Mappers](https://www.keycloak.org/docs/latest/server_admin/#_mappers) in Keycloak, we can map your existing Administrator and Auditor groups in Azure Entra ID to the `Admin` and `Auditor` groups in Keycloak.